That was then

 This is now

 A real challenge to active expats is to find gainful occupation that doesn’t involve propping up the bar in some sad, insular dive to Blighty-bash and complain ad nauseum of all things local.
-I have my writing but what of Liam?
+I had my writing but what of Liam?
 An early decision was to order a Roland keyboard from Istanbul.
 A creative renaissance ensued.
-Liam spends endless hours tickling the ivories and fiddling with his knobs.
-His real dream is to complete the requiem he began to write a decade or so ago and to write a score for a film.
+Liam's real dream is to complete the requiem he began a decade or so ago.
+He still hasn't.
 This is now.

 |